elk-audio/elk-docs/embedded/building_plugins_for_elk.md

 The [ELK Audio OS builder](https://github.com/elk-audio/elk-audio-os-builder) docker image contains a preinstalled SDK for Raspberry Pi 4 and JUCE 8 installation.

-You can follow the instructions on the repository on how to install the docker image, run the container and build the AudioPlugin example.
+You can follow the instructions in the repository on how to install the docker image, run the container and build the AudioPlugin example.

 ## LV2 Plugins